intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 or shared memory system calls to use the huge pages.
 See the discussion of :ref:`Using Huge Pages <using_huge_pages>`, below.

-The administrator can allocate persistent huge pages on the kernel boot command line by specifying the "hugepages=N" parameter, where 'N' = the number of huge pages requested.
+The administrator can allocate huge pages on the kernel boot command line by specifying the "hugepages=N" parameter, where 'N' = the number of huge pages requested.
 This is the most reliable method of allocating huge pages as memory has not yet become fragmented.